tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 listening to mattvsjapan is still a thousand times better than listening to what *certain* other people say on the Internet.
 It's probably one of the most valuable sources after this site and the AJATT site.

+### How much more efficient is AJATT than Refold?

+Refold is a copy of AJATT with some parts reworded.
+There isn't much difference between the two,
+*except With Refold you have to buy the T-shirts and cups from their store to keep progressing*.

 ### Is there a Japanese syntax parser similar to Jisho.org but with no English?